 With a tough build and padded sections galore, this pro-grade DSLR pack even has space for a laptop

 The trouble with camera backpacks is that they’re made for cameras, not hikes.
 Okay, so they may have a rain cover and somewhere to store a water bottle, but almost all such camera bags lack comfortable backpack straps.
-Cue the Alta Sky 45D.
+Cue the Vanguard Alta Sky 45D camera backpack.

-The Alta Sky 45D is hugely capable.
+The Vanguard Alta Sky 45D camera backpack is hugely capable.
 Perhaps it should be for this kind of money, but there’s not much about the Alta Sky 45D we don’t like.
-It’s hugely customisable, from the exact sizing split between top section and lens/camera compartment, right down to how and where you get a 13-inch laptop in and out (either from a back-facing zip-put section, or from the top).
-The upper compartment can fit up to a Pro DSLR with attached lens (up to 70-200mm f/2.8), 2-3 lenses, a flash and accessories, but the Alta Sky 45D is plenty big enough for carrying a couple of DSLR bodies, and perhaps even a compact camera, too.
+It’s hugely customizable, from the exact sizing split between the top section and lens/camera compartment, right down to how and where you get a 13-inch laptop in and out (either from a back-facing zip-put section, or from the top).
+The upper compartment can fit up to a Pro DSLR with an attached lens (up to 70-200mm f/2.8), 2-3 lenses, a flash and accessories, but the Alta Sky 45D is plenty big enough for carrying a couple of DSLR bodies, and perhaps even a compact camera, too.

 The Alta SKY 45D just has so many useful pockets, handles and clips for storing and attaching photography and camping/outdoors essentials.
 For instance, the entire front section, which normally stores just the rain cover, can be used to stash a pair of shoes, or a coat while hiking.
 There are even straps under here to store other things, perhaps even a small tent, or a tripod.
 Under here is a flat pocket, which could be used to store lens caps, and it can be accessed from both sides.
 One side of the bag has a pocket for pens and a smartphone, and it holds them flat to the back, while on the outside is a stretch pocket ideal for storing a small tripod.